yoeo/guesslang/docs/typehints.rst

 Type definition with forward references
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a type hint contain a reference to a type that have not been defined yet,
+When a type hint contains a forward reference,
+a reference to a type that is **not defined** yet,
-this type name must be written as a string:
+the name of this type must be written as a string.

+*Example:*

 .. code-block:: python
   :linenos: